osmarleandro/bulldog/README.md

 </dependencies>
 ```

-- Author the following code:
+- Author the following code (You can find the example also in [here](https://github.com/px3/silverspoon-demos/tree/master/general/bulldog-led):

 ```java
 import io.silverspoon.bulldog.core.gpio.DigitalOutput;